llaske/sugarizer/docs/tutorial/VueJS/step6.md

 ```
 The `presence-event` is the name of the event for which you wish to attach a listener for.
 This `SugarToolitem` detects this and automatically emits a Vue.js event with the same name, when this event is received from the palette.
 So, when we click the Share button, the `shared` event is received from the palette to the toolitem, and is then emitted as a Vue event to the instance.
 This will be handled by the `onShared()` method of the component.

->**NOTE**: The handler for the `shared` event receives two arguements: `event` and `paletteObject`.
-If you wish to perform some tasks when an activity is shared, you can call your custom intermediate method here and in the end call `SugarPresence.onShared` with the same arguements.
+>**NOTE**: This method should be sufficient for handling presence in most of the case.
+If you wish to perform some other tasks when an activity is shared, you can call your custom intermediate method here and in the end call `SugarPresence.onShared` with the same arguments.

 We will also use the `v-if` directive to render this button only `SugarPresence` component exists (This also makes sure `onShared()` is defined at the time of binding).